 17. Miscellaneous.
-The division of this Agreement into articles, sections and subsections, and the insertion of headings and table of contents, if any, are for convenience of reference only, and shall not affect the construction or interpretation hereof.
+The division of this Agreement into articles, sections and subsections, and the insertion of headings and a table of contents, if any, are for convenience of reference only, and shall not affect the construction or interpretation hereof.
 To the extent of any conflict between the terms and provisions of the portion of this Agreement that precedes the signature lines (the "Body of the Agreement") and any Exhibit or Appendix attached hereto, the Body of the Agreement shall control.
 This Agreement was prepared jointly by the Parties hereto.
 This Agreement was prepared with each of the Parties having access to their own counsel, and the Parties waive any claim they may have now or in the future based on this Agreement not having been prepared jointly by the Parties.
-If one or more of the provisions of this Agreement are determined to be invalid, illegal or unenforceable by a court of competent jurisdiction, the affected Parties hereunder shall promptly meet and attempt in good faith to agree on how to adjust the remaining provisions of this Agreement to place the affected Parties in the same economic position they would have been in had such provision(s) remained in effect.
-If the affected Parties are unable to agree on such adjustments, then any materially affected Party may terminate this Agreement upon reasonable notice to the other Parties.
+If one or more of the provisions of this Agreement are determined to be invalid, illegal or unenforceable by a court of competent jurisdiction, the Parties hereunder shall promptly meet and attempt in good faith to agree on how to adjust the remaining provisions of this Agreement to place the Parties in the same economic position they would have been in had such provision(s) remained in effect.
+If the Parties are unable to agree on such adjustments, then any materially affected Party may terminate this Agreement upon reasonable notice to the other Party.
 This Agreement together with the Exhibits attached hereto set forth the entire agreement among the Parties relating to the subject matter hereof and supersedes and replaces all previous discussions, undertakings and agreements regarding the subject matter of this Agreement.
 Except as otherwise expressly provided, this Agreement shall not be amended other than by written agreement of the Parties.
 The failure of any Party to insist upon strict performance of any provision hereof shall not constitute a waiver of, or estoppel against asserting, the right to require such performance in the future, nor shall a waiver or estoppel in any one instance constitute a waiver or estoppel with respect to a later breach of a similar nature or otherwise.

 18. Counterparts.
 This Agreement may be executed in any number of counterparts, each of which when so executed shall be deemed to be an originally executed copy.